ChuckPierce/percolate/README.md

 5. Action - this directive ```<action>``` is similar to the case study but uses links.
 This can also be customized with a "title", "image", and "icon" attribute.

 6. Form - this directive ```<demoform>``` is what is used to send an email to a customer who is requesting a demo of the product.
 The styling of the form is all contained within the directive and will display the same on every page it is used on.
-## Examples
-### Demo

 #Bootstrap